SemanticBrainCorp/SemanticShield/README.md

 * **Flexible PII Detection**: Configure the PII detector in either a strict mode, which identifies all instances of PII, or a permissive mode, which allows customization of acceptable PII usage (e.g., permitting names when generating emails).

+## Semantic Shield architecture and approach

+* Semantic Shield offers two deployment options: integration as a library within an application or utilization as a service.
+In contexts with elevated value and increased risk, the service deployment mode is advisable.

 ## Developer Info

 * developed and tested using ```python 3.9``` and ```3.10```